Congratulations to our new Purdy Memorial Champion Cameron McGowan and other prizewinners

 Location: Norths (formerly North Sydney Leagues Club), cnr Abbott & Palmer Streets, Cammeray.

-Time: Games start at 7:30 pm.
+Dates and Time:: Games start at 7:30 pm.

 Time control: All moves in 90 minutes + an increment of 30 seconds per move from move 1.